 One of the biggest decisions families face after inheriting a property is whether it makes more sense to keep the home as a rental or sell it.
 There is no universal right answer.
 The best strategy depends on the property itself, the financial goals of the heirs, the condition of the home, and how aligned everyone is on long-term ownership.
+Before making any decision, it's worth coordinating with your CPA alongside a real estate professional.

 Start With the Financial Reality

-Many inherited homes require more maintenance and updating than families initially realize.
+Many inherited homes require more maintenance than families initially realize.
 Roofs, sewer lines, HVAC systems, and deferred cosmetic work can quickly impact profitability.
 A property may have strong long-term appreciation potential while still being a difficult short-term rental investment.

 When Keeping the Property May Make Sense

-Holding an inherited property as a rental can work well when the property is in a desirable long-term location, the mortgage is low or paid off, the home can generate strong rental income, and the heirs are financially aligned.
+Holding an inherited property as a rental can work well when the property is in a desirable long-term location, the mortgage is low or paid off, the home can generate strong rental income, and heirs are financially aligned.
 Colorado continues to have strong long-term housing fundamentals in many areas.
+Keeping the property may allow heirs to benefit from long-term appreciation, principal paydown, depreciation tax benefits, and future flexibility.

 Challenges of Keeping an Inherited Property